Skip to main content

 metering with a incident meter

 When metering, you are generally preoccupied with the aperture and, thus, depth of field.
 The ISO can be kept low as you now have such a powerful light source.
-If you require a shallow depth of field then you may run into problems as the flash may not turn down low enough to yield wider apertures.
-Move the lights back and/or us neutral density gels on the lights, and/or ND filters on the lens itself.
+If you require a shallow depth of field, then you may run into problems as the flash may not turn down low enough to yield wider apertures.
+Move the lights back and/or use neutral density gels on the lights and/or ND filters on the lens itself.

 When shooting in RAW and using your histogram, most photographers agree that we should attempt to get the most information into the image as we can.
-A histogram is a graph indicating the number of pixels (y) occupying various areas on the tonal range (x), which run from black to white.
-The x axis is generally broken up into four or five vertical columns.
-Seeing as the amount of information in each area increases exponentially, as they run from left to right, it makes sense to place your highlights as far into the last column on the right as you can.
+A histogram is a graph indicating the number of pixels (y) occupying various areas on the tonal range (x), which runs from black to white.
+The x-axis is generally broken up into four or five vertical columns.
+Seeing as the amount of information in each area increases exponentially as they run from left to right, it makes sense to place your highlights as far into the last column on the right as you can.
 Specular highlights, such as sun off chrome, or flash off spectacles etc, don’t matter.
-Details in, say a white shirt, or glare of a sweaty forehead, most certainly do.
+Details in, say, a white shirt or glare of a sweaty forehead most certainly do.
 Time for make-up!
 Or at least a towel.

-Blown out highlights are indicated by “blinkies”.
-When the matadata is turned on these are black in the camera (for highlights), and red in photoshop and other post production softwares.
+Blown-out highlights are indicated by “blinkies”.
+When the metadata is turned on, these are black in the camera (for highlights) and red in Photoshop and other post-production software.
 The trick is to decide if these areas matter or not.
-When appearing on the skin of your subject the yes they almost certainly do and you need to pull pack your exposure until this information navigates back into the histogram.
+When appearing on the skin of your subject, yes they almost certainly do, and you need to pull-pack your exposure until this information navigates back into the histogram.

 How to pose your model for headshots